Spirithome > Holy Spirit > Spiritual Warfare < Read about the struggle in your own language.

 It's common for people to say "the truth will set you free".
 But mere factual knowledge, standing on its own, can't do anything to the Devil.
 The more we know, the more places Satan can grip in order to twist our minds.
 And even if somehow you were able to know how to stop Satan from twisting your knowledge, Satan could still get at you through your body, with accident or tempting sensations or illness.
 And even if you were able (as Job was) to defy Satan as he works against your body, Ol' Scratch could still scratch away at you through your relationships.
 And so on.
 There are just too many ways to get at us.

 There is a truth that sets us free.
 One truth that gives strength to all the other truths.
 Jesus, the Christ.
-And, since the key truth is a person not a thing, our freedom is found in our relationship with that person.
+And, since the key truth is a person not a thing, our freedom is found not in mere knowledge but in our relationship with that person.
 In a relationship, you bring all aspects of yourself into play : thoughts, knowledge, feelings, experiences, memories, deeds, tastes, time.
 If everything about you is involved somehow with Christ, it doesn't matter what angle of approach Satan uses, Christ will already be there.
 Even the Devil's worst wickedness can be turned into good by God.
 The Christ who wins the spiritual battles is the same Christ who won the war.
 What could be more secure than that?

 "I am persuaded that the powers of darkness have pulled off an amazing